selwynpolit/d9book/book/actions.md

 ## Custom Actions
-A Drupal action is a fuctionality which performs specific action when executed.
+Here A Drupal action is a fuctionality which performs specific action when executed.
 For example, Archive Node or Make Content Sticky.

 Actions use the annotation class `Drupal\Core\Annotation\Action`, and extend `Drupal\Core\Action\ActionBase` or `Drupal\Core\Action\ConfigurableActionBase` (if the action is configurable.)